cyscale/cyscale.com/src/markdown/blog/2022-05-23-what-to-look-for-in-a-cspm.md

 Cyscale ensures the following features:

 * checks for a wide variety of vulnerabilities,
-* integration with AWS, GCP, Azure, Alibaba, Okta,
+* integration with AWS, Google Cloud, Azure, Alibaba, Okta,
 * support for compliance frameworks and standards,
 * prioritization of assets remediation and alerts,
 * targeted and custom alerts,